pawpflawf/wolf-command/README.md

 - Long range attacking

 ### To Do ###
-- Add configuration file to allow/disallow all options of this plugin
+- Add permissions to all aspects of this plugin
+- Mass change wolf collar color (option for sitting / standing / all)
+- Command to untame wolves
 - Disable damaging wolves with trigger stick
-- Change default wolf collar color w/ dye
-- Command to untame wolves

 ### Commands ###
 - **/wolf stand**: Sets wolves to standing